kennylouie/kdevtools/README.md

 ## pcaTopCandidates

 This function extracts the most weighted eigengenes of a specific principal component.
 This function conducts PCA (SVD method) on a data matrix.
 From a specified PC, the most weighted (above 3rd IQR and below 1st) features of the PC will be extracted.

+## rfLoocv

+This function conducts an iterative randomForest() on dataframe of features in columns and cases on rows.
+Of the cases, one will be used as the testing set while the remainder will be used for the training.
+This will be iteratively conducted until every case has been tested once.
+The output is an enviromental class.